-- a) In the area directly below the engine, the oil containment tray shall be constructed to hold, in case of an engine breakdown the total oil and engine coolant capacity used in the engine (min.
+- a) In the area directly below the engine, the oil containment tray shall be constructed to hold, in case of an engine breakdown, the total oil and engine coolant capacity used in the engine (min.
 5 litres).
 It must be securely affixed to the chassis. - b) The surrounding edges of the tray shall be at least 170 mm above the bottom of the tray.
 Any passages for chain, chain tension device, gearshift linkage etc. must be sufficiently closed with rubber sealing bellows or sealing lips to avoid any leakage of oil spray.
-Holes for engine mounts (hangers) shall be sealed. - c) The bottom of this tray must be closed at any time.
+Holes for engine mounts (hangers) shall be sealed. - c) The bottom of this tray must be closed at any time. - d) The frontal edge of the oil bay reservoir wall shall be extended upwards to arrive just below (within 20 mm) the exhaust ports of the engine. - e) From a vertical view, the engine block shall be located completely inside the oil bay platform.

-- d) The frontal edge of the oil bay reservoir wall shall be extended upwards to arrive just below (within 20 mm) the exhaust ports of the engine. - e) From a vertical view, the engine block shall be located completely inside the oil bay platform. - f) The rear wheel shall be protected from any possible oil-spray.
-To make this protection, the engine and the rear wheel compartment shall be separated. - This separation shall be created by installing a solid divider (wall).
-This wall reaches from the top of the inside of the fairing and shall overlap the rear edge of the oil tray to the rear section by at least 100 mm. - An additional overlapping of at least 50 mm must be installed to the inside of the catch tank in the area behind the cylinder head. - g) All sidecars shall attach oil absorbent materials of no less a quality than 3M Product number 05656 or CEP Sorbents/product number CEP-EP100. - h) This material shall be securely fixed to the following areas of the sidecar: - The entire tray, both the bottom and inside walls of the same. - The volume of material used in this area, according to manufacturer's specifications, shall absorb not less than 3 litres of oil. - The material shall be attached in such a way that it should be easily replaced, yet shall not become dislodged whilst on the track, and its effectiveness is not inhibited, i.e. if an adhesive is used it shall not clog the material, causing it to lose its absorbent properties. - In the event that oil is absorbed by the material, it shall be replaced before the next track session. - i) All absorbent material used, shall be non-flammable by design.
+f) The rear wheel shall be protected from any possible oil-spray.
+To make this protection, the engine and the rear wheel compartment shall be separated.

+This separation shall be created by installing a solid divider (wall).
+This wall reaches from the top of the inside of the fairing and shall overlap the rear edge of the oil tray to the rear section by at least 100 mm.

+- g) All Sidecars shall attach oil absorbent materials of no less a quality than 3M Product number 05656 or CEP Sorbents/product number CEP-EP100. - h) This material shall be securely fixed to the following areas of the Sidecar:

+The entire tray, both the bottom and inside walls of the same.

+The volume of material used in this area, according to manufacturer's specifications, shall absorb not less than 3 litres of oil.

+The material shall be attached in such a way that it should be easily replaced, yet shall not become dislodged whilst on the track, and its effectiveness is not inhibited, i.e., if an adhesive is used it shall not clog the material, causing it to lose its absorbent properties.

+In the event that oil is absorbed by the material, it shall be replaced before the next track session.

+i) All absorbent material used shall be non-flammable by design.

-2.3.10 Exhaust Pipe
+2.3.10 Exhaust pipe

-- a) The exhaust pipe shall not extend beyond the width of the Sidecar and the furthest extremity of the exhaust pipe shall not exceed the vertical line drawn at a tangent to the rear edge of the Sidecar body. - b) Exhaust pipes fitted to the side of the Sidecar shall be covered so that it is impossible for the passenger to be burnt.
+- a) The exhaust pipe shall not extend beyond the width of the Sidecar, and the furthest extremity of the exhaust pipe shall not exceed the vertical line drawn at a tangent to the rear edge of the Sidecar body. - b) Exhaust pipes fitted to the side of the Sidecar shall be covered so that it is impossible for the passenger to be burnt.
 The ends of the exhaust pipes fitted to the Sidecar shall be so positioned or protected that it is impossible for them to become entangled with another Sidecar. - c) The exhaust shall discharge horizontally, either to the side or to the rear of the Sidecar.
 The end of the silencer shall be of constant diameter over a distance of 30 mm.